If you only need a simple OR combination of two or more codes as smart code, the easiest way is to use the Code Manager.

 - broaden your results, telling the database that ANY of the search terms apply.
 This means the smart code retrieves all quotations of all codes in the query.
 It is additive.

-Enter a name or use the default name and click Create.
+Enter a name and click Create.

 Open the Query Tool and build a query.

 To save the query, click on the Smart Code icon in the toolbar.

 If you want to see the query that is underlying a smart code, of if you want to modify the query, you can edit the smart code.

 Open the Code Manager, select the smart code, right-click and select Edit Query from the context menu.